Four Questions To Ask When Selecting Varnish Removal Systems

 In an effort to accelerate insoluble varnish precipitation, some particulate removal systems use a cooler on the inlet.
 This is an attempt to force dissolved varnish out of solution before it goes through the filter.
-Using an ion exchange or ion charge bonding system that can remove varnish and its precursors when they are dissolved is much more effective.
-This also offers 24/7 protection regardless of asset operating condition.
+Using ion-exchange technology that can remove varnish and its precursors when they are dissolved is much more effective.
+This also offers 24/7 protection regardless of asset operating conditions.

 2. What is the flow rate of the system?

 Optimal lubricant varnish prevention using ion-exchange requires a system that cycles the entire reservoir volume >1x / day through the filtration system.
 Because the flow rate is constrained based on the volume of ion exchange resin used, attention needs to be paid to the filter size.
 Be careful; some varnish removal systems take 90 days to cycle the reservoir volume one time.
 Don’t be persuaded to buy a system that’s a few $1000 cheaper when the flow rate is insufficient – size matters!

 For lubricants with high varnish levels requiring restoration, higher reservoir exchange rates may be in order.